-36. Changes and adoption of financial reporting standards
+35. Changes and adoption of financial reporting standards

 For the current reporting year new or revised financial reporting standards were issued by the Singapore Accounting Standards Council.
 Those applicable to the reporting entity are listed below.
-Adoption of the applicable new or revised standards has resulted in some changes in the detailed application of the accounting policies and some modifications to financial statements presentation and measurement as disclosed below.
+Those applicable new or revised standards did not require any significant modification of the measurement methods or the presentation in the financial statements.